finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 - File Storage: S3.
    - The datasets are too big (more than 200mb) to upload to a github repository.
 To make them accessible for the ETL pipeline I'll use S3 file storage.

+## S3 Bucket
+The base dataset will live in an S3 bucket.
+This way, we can more easily upload the data into the staging tables in the redshift cluster.
+(AWS cloud technology is optimized to work seamlessly with each other.)

 ## ETL Pipeline
 1. Load datasets into staging tables: